Vyral/natasha-greenhalgh-recruiting/_posts/2019-06-10-join-us-for-our-real-estate-lunch--learn-event.md

 If you’re receiving this message, then congratulations\!
 You’re formally invited to join us for our upcoming **Real Estate Lunch and Learn** event on Thursday, June 20th.

 This event is intended to help both new and experienced real estate agents who are tired of the status quo to change things up a bit based on our experience selling over 3,000 homes over the past decade.
-We’ll give you the exact recipe for our success helps us net over a million dollars a year.
+We’ll give you the exact recipe for our success, which helps us net over a million dollars a year.

 Furthermore, Natasha will discuss **how to recommit yourself to the real estate business** by giving you some tips and tricks to really make your business flourish.